serenity-dojo/vet-clinic/README.md

   - Add a test called `a_new_dog_should_have_a_name()`, that demonstrates how you can create a new Dog instance with a given name.
 Use a simple default constructor and a String field `name` with a getter and setter.

+### Step 3- Adding a date of birth
+Add a 'date-of-birth' field to the Dog class:
+  - Refactor your test and the Dog class to use a constructor that takes two parameters: `name` and `dateOfBirth`.

-### Step 3- Adding a breed
+### Step 4- Adding a breed
 Now we need to cater for the breed of the dog.
-We can do this by simply adding another field called 'breed'
+We can do this by simply adding another field called 'breed'.

-  - Refactor your test and the Dog class to use a constructor that takes two parameters: `name` and `breed`.

-### Step 5 - Adding a colour
-Now let's add a third attribute for colour.
 We could add a third parameter to the constructor, and a fourth, and so on, but the constructor would start to get hard to read, and it would be easy to mix up the parameter order.

 We need a more readable way of creating a dog, where the person using the Dog API can easily see what attributes are available, and a person reading the code can easily see what attributes were used to create a particular dog.